Data-driven inference on optimal input-output properties of polynomial systems with focus on nonlinearity measures: Problem formulation

-In Section~\ref{SecGeneralSOS}, this connecting of dissipativity and system gains play a crucial role as the $\ell_2$-gain of the error system $\Delta$ is equal to the AE-NLM.
-Moreover, we suggested in \cite{MartinDissi} two frameworks to check whether a polynomial system is dissipative from input-state data which is subject to noise.
-Hence, we will extend the results from \cite{MartinDissi} to conclude on nonlinearity measures in Section~\ref{SecGeneralSOS} where optimizing over the linear approximation model is additionally required.\\ We already mentioned that AE-NLM generalizes the conic relations from \cite{Zames} by a dynamic cone.
-From another viewpoint, NLMs constitute a special case of so-called integral quadratic constraints.
-Though the focus of this paper are NLMs, IQCs build an attractive and frequently-studied framework to describe and work with a large class of input-output properties, e.g., compare \cite{IQC_Scherer}.
-Therefore, we will adapt our main result for learning AE-NLM to determining tight IQCs of certain classes in Section~\ref{Ext}.\\ Proceeding as the introduction of \cite{IQC_intro}, system $H:u\in\ell_{2e}^{n_u}\mapsto y\in\ell_{2e}^{n_y}$ is said to satisfy the IQC defined by the linear, bounded, and self-adjoint operator $\Pi$ if
+In Section~\ref{SecGeneralSOS}, this connecting of dissipativity and system gains plays a crucial role as the $\ell_2$-gain of the error system $\Delta$ is equal to the AE-NLM.
+Note that Proposition~\ref{GainSys} requires a state-space instead of an input-output representation of the system in order to provide system properties over arbitrary time horizons.\\ We already mentioned that AE-NLM generalizes the conic relations from \cite{Zames} by a dynamic center.
+From another viewpoint, NLMs constitute a special case of IQCs.
+Although our focus lies on NLMs, IQCs build an attractive and frequently-studied framework to describe and work with a large class of input-output properties, e.g., compare \cite{IQC_Scherer}.
+Therefore, we will adapt our main result for deriving AE-NLM to also determine tight IQCs of certain classes in Section~\ref{Ext}. {While \cite{IQC_Rantzer} originally introduces IQCs in the frequency domain, we consider here only time domain IQCs and refer to \cite{IQC_intro} for a more detailed introduction of IQCs.} \begin{defn}[Time domain hard IQC] System $H:u\in\ell_{2e}^{n_u}\mapsto y\in\ell_{2e}^{n_y}$ satisfies the time domain hard IQC with matrix $M\in\mathbb{R}^{n_r\times n_r}$ and stable LTI system